sameer-patel-dev/sameer-patel-dev/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=sameer-patel-dev.sameer-patel-dev&style=flat-square&color=0088cc)

-I am currently purusing my Master's at Saint Mary's Univeristy, Halifax, Canada (2023-24) 🏛.
+I am currently pursuing my Master's at Saint Mary's Univeristy, Halifax, Canada (2023-24) 🏛.
 I completed my Bachelors's in Information Technology 🎓 from KJ Somaiya College of Engineering (2017-2021). 🏛.
 I have around 2 years of experience in Data Science and Development, working as a Data Scientist for RBL Bank (2021-23).
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.